Ice-and-Rock/Cloning-an-e-commerce-site.HTML-CSS/README.md

-# Frontend-Mentor-Projects
+# Frontend-Mentor-Project
-A number of small practice projects using the website Frontend-mentor.
+A small practice project using the website Frontend-mentor.

+My CSS skill definitely need to be refined!